GUADALAJARA

 Volcano, Volcan de Fuego, near ColimaAs you near the city of Colima, the "Volcan de Fuego" (Fire Volcano), can be viewed off to the right.
 This 13,000-foot active volcano has erupted recently, but poses no danger to passing motorists.

-Take a bus to ManzanilloIf you choose to take a bus to Manzanillo instead of driving yourself, a taxi to the bus depot will be about $8 U.S. There's a bus leaving for Manzanillo every half hour.
+Take a bus to ManzanilloIf you choose to take a bus to Manzanillo instead of driving yourself, a taxi to the bus depot will be about $15 U.S. There's a bus leaving for Manzanillo every half hour.
 We recommend the bus lines ETN, Primera Plus, or La Linea Plus.
-(Be sure and ask for the "directo" bus; it's a 4-1/2 hour trip with only one 15 min. stop at the bus station in Colima.
-If you don't get the direct bus, you'll enjoy about a 8-hour bus trip with about 20 stops in between.)
-Cost, depending on the bus line, is about $10-15 U.S., but bring the peso equivilent.
+(Be sure and ask for the "directo" bus; it's a 4˝ hour trip with only one 15 min. stop at the bus station in Colima.
+If you don't get the direct bus, you'll enjoy about an 8-hour bus trip with about 20 stops in between.)
+Cost, depending on the bus line, is about $30 U.S., but bring the peso equivalent.

 RENTING A CAR